 Advertisement

-The ponytail palm is easily recognisable by its long, slender, and arching leaves that resemble a ponytail, hence its name.
-It can reach a height of 4.5m in the wild but more realistically 2.5m when grown indoors.
+The ponytail palm is easily recognisable by long, slender and arching leaves that resemble a ponytail, hence its name.
+It can reach a height of 4.5m in the wild, but more realistically 2.5m when grown indoors.

-As a slow-growing perennial plant, the ponytail palm can live for several decades when properly cared for, with some specimens known to live for over 100 years.
+As a slow-growing perennial plant, the ponytail palm can live for several decades when properly cared for, with some specimens known to last for over 100 years.

 Where to grow a ponytail palm